lowerated/L-M-6-Lowerated/readme.md

 print(attributes)
 ```

-### Initializing an Available Entity or Creating Custom Entity
+### Initializing an Available Entity or Creating a Custom Entity

 Create an instance of the `Entity` class by specifying the entity name and optionally its attributes: